Zia Ul Shah

-Zia Ul Shah is a citizen of Pakistan best known for the time he spent in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.
+Zia Ul Shah (ضیاء ال فیض; born 5 January 1975) is a Pakistani citizen best known for the time he spent in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.
 His Guantanamo Internment Serial Number was 15.

-Zia Ul Shah was captured in Afghanistan in 2001 and transferred to Pakistan on 11 October 2006.
+Ul Shah was a delivery driver for the Taliban in Afghanistan's Kunduz Province, who was captured in 2001. transferred to Pakistan on 11 October 2006.

+Background

+Ul Shah travelled to Afghanistan in 2000 in search of work.
+The reigning Taliban government was in short supply of drivers for transport purposes and Ul Shah was hired as he owned a truck.
+Ul Shah was able to negotiate the terms of his contract, refusing to transport militants to fighting locations.
+He was instead put in charge of a route to supply a Taliban base in Kunduz, primarily delivering food.

+In October 2001, Ul Shah was stopped by Northern Alliance forces led by Punjabi troop commander Qari Saleem while on his usual delivery run.
+According to Ul Shah, he was not immediately detained, but obliged their request to transport several surrendered Taliban fighters for them to a compound in Mazar-i-Sharif, controlled by warlord Abdul Rashid Dostum, in exchange for his freedom, which he said was a common arrangement for accosted Taliban drivers.
+At Dostum's camp, the Northern Alliance soldiers did not uphold their end of the deal because Ul Shah was a foreigner and that the group left Ul Shah behind as they bickered over ownership of his now-confiscated vehicle.
+Ul Shah was briefly sheltered and fed by an Afghan local, who kept him captive after Ul Shah told him that he was from Pakistan.
+Ul Shah was sold twice to other Afghans, one of whom severely beat the detainee and broke his nose, before being handed to U.S. military authorities in Kandahar on 26 November.

 Combatant Status Review

 Ul Shah was among the 60% of prisoners who participated in the tribunal hearings.
 A Summary of Evidence memo was prepared for the tribunal of each detainee.
 The memo for his hearing lists the following allegations:

 Administrative Review Board

 Detainees whose Combatant Status Review Tribunal labeled them "enemy combatants" were scheduled for annual Administrative Review Board hearings.
 These hearings were designed to assess the threat a detainee might pose if released or transferred, and whether there were other factors that warranted his continued detention.

 Shah chose to participate in his Administrative Review Board hearing.